 The Visual Arts curriculum focuses on studio work and critical analysis of a variety of visual art forms.
 As students progress through the secondary school program, they develop and apply increasingly complex levels of skill to a variety of visual media.
 Integrating the fundamental components of design and design principles, students learn how to produce increasingly sophisticated visual effects.
 Art history and appreciation is infused throughout the curriculum, with students being exposed to Canadian and international forms of artistic expression.
-The Art program is enriched through a culminating Celebration of the Arts, attended by students, parents and community members, as well as regular opportunities to experience visual art exhibitions throughout the program.
+The art program is enriched through a culminating Celebration of the Arts, attended by students, parents and community members, as well as opportunities to experience visual art exhibitions.

-Visual Arts · Open · AVI10
+Dramatic Arts · Open · ADA10